Ethiopian Highlands: History

+In the Amhara region to the north, genetic adaptation (e.g., rs10803083, an SNP associated with the rate and function of hemoglobin; BHLHE41, a gene associated with circadian rhythm and hypoxia response; EGNL1, a gene strongly associated with oxygen homeostasis in mammals) to hypoxia and low atmospheric pressure has been found among the Amhara people, which may have developed within the past 5000 years.

 Physical geography

 The Highlands are divided into northwestern and southeastern portions by the Main Ethiopian Rift, which contains a number of salt lakes.
-The northwestern portion, known as the Abyssinian Massif, covers the Tigray and Amhara Regions, and includes the Semien Mountains, part of which has been designated the Simien Mountains National Park.
+The northwestern portion, known as the Abyssinian Massif, includes the Semien Mountains, part of which has been designated the Simien Mountains National Park.
 Its summit, Ras Dashen (4,550 m), is the highest peak in Ethiopia.
 Lake Tana, the source of the Blue Nile, also lies in the northwestern portion of the Ethiopian Highlands.

 The southeastern portion is known as the Harar Massif.
+It's bounded in the west, by the fault line of the Rift Valley, in the east, by the Ogaden Lowlands and in the south, by the Elkerie and Borena Lowlands.
 Its highest peaks are located in the Bale Zone of Ethiopia's Oromia Region.
 The Bale Mountains, also designated a national park, are nearly as high as those of Semien.
+It is the main source of the Wabishebelle and Genalle (Juba).
 The range includes peaks of over 4,000 m.
-Among these are Mount Tullu Demtu (4,337 m), which is the second-highest major independent mountain in Ethiopia, and Mount Batu (4,307 m).
+Among the former are Mount Tullu Demtu (4,337 m), which is the second-highest major independent mountain in Ethiopia, and Mount Batu (4,307 m).

 Most of the country's major cities are located at elevations of around 2000–2500 m above sea level, including Addis Ababa, Ethiopia's capital and largest city, and historic capitals such as Gondar and Axum.